Tesla CFO leaves as automaker promises profits and cheaper cars

-(Reuters) - Tesla Inc warned on Wednesday it will need to begin building cars in China and lower the price of its Model 3 sedan to make money in every 2019 quarter, as it failed to meet Wall Street profit expectations at the end of 2018.

-The company also announced that its chief financial officer, Deepak Ahuja, would retire, extending a slide in shares after hours to nearly 6 percent.
+(Reuters) - Tesla Inc’s chief financial officer will leave the company as the automaker on Wednesday promised cheaper Model 3 sedans, the launch of Chinese production this year and profits in every quarter in 2019.

+The departure of Deepak Ahuja as well as missing Wall Street profit targets for the end of 2018, sent Tesla shares down nearly 6 percent after hours.
+Zach Kirkhorn, Tesla’s vice president of finance, will replace Ahuja, who is about 56 years old.

-Chief Executive Elon Musk insisted that demand for the Model 3 was not an issue, as the company begins to ship the car to Europe and Asia from its Fremont, California factory.
+Chief Executive Elon Musk touted strong demand for the Model 3, as the company begins to ship the car to Europe and Asia from its Fremont, California factory.
 But he acknowledged it was paramount to cut costs to lower the price of the vehicle for a wider customer base.

 “We have to be relentless about costs in order to make affordable cars and not go bankrupt,” said Musk on a conference call with analysts.

-Wednesday’s results offered a mix bag for investors as the company both expressed optimism that it could post a profit in the first quarter despite fewer deliveries of its flagship S and X vehicles, while warning of challenges such as logistics and global deliveries of its new Model 3.
+While the company expressed optimism that it could post a profit in the first quarter despite fewer deliveries of its flagship S and X vehicles, Tesla warned of challenges such as logistics and global deliveries of its new Model 3.

-Tesla warned that its plans to lower the price of the Model 3 were contingent on the smooth execution of its strategy in China, where it plans to build a factory.
+Tesla said plans to lower the price of the Model 3 were contingent on quickly building its factory in China.
 It hopes to produce 500,000 vehicles a year there by the last quarter of 2019 and the second quarter of 2020, a goal it originally expected to meet in 2018.

+To start, the Shanghai factory will build 3,000 Model 3s per week, while production at Tesla’s Fremont plant will rise to 7,000 Model 3s per week by year’s end, the company estimated.

+“Bottom line is we need the Shanghai factory to achieve that 10,000 rate and have the cars be affordable,” Musk told analysts.
+“The demand for Model 3 is insanely high.
+The inhibitor is affordability.”

-Musk announced a 7 percent workforce reduction earlier this month, saying it was crucial to cut costs so that the company could roll out lower-priced versions of its Model 3.
+Musk announced a 7 percent workforce reduction earlier this month, saying it was crucial to cut costs to roll out a lower-priced, yet still profitable, Model 3.

-Tesla said on Wednesday that Model 3 production volume at its Fremont, California factory would ramp up, ultimately reaching a long-promised 7,000 units per week by the end of the year.
+The cheapest today is priced at $44,000.
+Musk gave a “rough guess” that Tesla would begin building its originally promised $35,000 version around the middle of this year.

-Roth Capital Partners analyst Craig Irwin called Tesla’s results “somewhat weak, but largely as expected,” and expressed disappointment that the company did not announce it would soon begin building a $35,000 version of its Model 3.
+Roth Capital Partners analyst Craig Irwin called Tesla’s results “somewhat weak, but largely as expected.”

 “We think people have been too bullish about Tesla showing earnings power, and sustained positive cash from operations,” he said.

-In a surprise announcement at the end of a conference call with analysts, Musk said CFO Ahuja, who is about 56, would be replaced by Zach Kirkhorn, who has been at Tesla for nine years.

-Tesla is hoping that money saved from job cuts, together with ongoing improvements to manufacturing processes, will boost its margins and free cash flow, which widened to $909.6 million in the quarter after ending its third quarter at $881 million, excluding costs of systems for its solar business.

-Tesla said it ended the quarter with $4.3 billion in cash after spending $325 million in capital expenses and said it could pay a $920 million convertible bond maturing in March.

-Investors have been wondering whether Tesla will seek more capital, which many analysts believe will be necessary to fund ongoing projects, such as upcoming production in 2020 of the Model Y SUV, the building of factories in China and Europe, and the expansion of Tesla’s existing Nevada battery plant, the Gigafactory.
+Investors have wondered whether Tesla, which has never posted an annual profit, will seek more capital to fund a planned Model Y SUV, the building of factories in China and Europe, and the expansion of Tesla’s existing Nevada battery plant, the Gigafactory.

+Tesla said it ended the quarter with $4.3 billion in cash and said it could pay a $920 million convertible bond maturing in March.

 “Tesla has a fantastic brand, and by all accounts a fantastic product, but we’re worried it’s also fantastically expensive,” said Nicholas Hyett, Equity Analyst at Hargreaves Lansdown.
 “2019 could prove a make-or-break year.”

-The winding down of a federal subsidy this year will make all Tesla cars more expensive and could hurt sales.
-Some analysts have also expressed concerns that sales of the Model S and X - which carry higher margins - may slow due to the erosion of the tax credit.
+The winding down of a U.S. tax subsidy this year will make all Tesla cars more expensive and could hurt sales.

-Tesla said it expected lower S and X deliveries in the first quarter, given a “pull-forward in demand” in 2018 for those vehicles in 2018 when the subsidy was still available in full.
+Tesla said it expected lower S and X deliveries in the first quarter, given a “pull-forward in demand” in 2018 for those vehicles when the full subsidy was still available.
 Tesla recognizes revenue once a vehicle is delivered.

+In the fourth quarter, customer deposits decreased by $113 million from the prior quarter to $793 million.
+Tesla said it was working through its Model 3 backlog without clarifying further.

+Asked about Model 3 reservations, Ahuja said that number was “not relevant.”
+Tesla last disclosed in May that net Model 3 reservations - accounting for new orders and cancellations - exceeded 450,000.

 The company made a net profit of $139.5 million in the three months ended Dec.
 31, compared with a $311.5 million in the third quarter, when it benefited from regulatory credits. (bit.ly/2Uv6szO)